Introduction

 1 | runspec -c test.cfg -i test -I all # Validate the environment quickly |

-Other command (for more information of action, we can refer to 3.3 Actions):
+Other commands (for more information about action, refer to 3.3 Actions):

---action build: Create test project.--action onlyrun: Only run the project and not validate the result.--action report: Standard test.--action clean: Clean the already built test project.
+--action build: Create the test project.--action onlyrun: Run the project without validating the result.--action report: Run the standard test.--action clean: Clean the already built test project.

 1 | cat /proc/cpuinfo |grep "processor"|sort -u|wc -l |